lucasbflopes/codewars-kata-exporter/README.md

   "reloads_in_browser": 100   <------------ # of attempts to reload the page while scrolling down.
 Each }                                           attempt takes 2s, which is the time I deemed enough to load more katas.
 This is 'hacky' part I mentioned about.
 Feel free
-                                            to toggle this value to suit you best
+                                            to fine-tune this value to suit you best
 ```

 Now run the script responsible for fetching the HTML: